Living on Video: Trans-X version

 The song is featured on the band's debut album, Living on Video.
 In its original release in 1983, the song only managed to reach No. 77 in the UK.
 It was remixed and re-released in 1985, peaking at No. 9 in the UK and also charting in the US, reaching No. 61 on Billboard and No. 77 on the Cashbox charts.
 This version featured on the US version of band's 1986 second album, also called Living on Video.
 The band re-recorded the song in 1986 and released it as a 12" maxi single, although the fact that it was re-recorded was not mentioned.
 This was featured on the Canadian version of their second album.
 In 1984, the track was re-produced for Metromix by Norman Jester (DJ Dizzo) for a 12" club mix adding fresh synths and a powerful 808 beat.

 Music video

 The music video features the band performing the song in a room with several TVs and a Commodore PET.
 A Roland SH-101 keytar is also featured, which Languirand uses.
 It was filmed in Munich, Germany and is a live performance from the TV show Formel Eins in 1984.
+As of 2026, it has 82 million views on YouTube.